- 1.18k views

 - How to get to Sarapiqui: Most visitors reach the Sarapiqui region from San Jose, home to Costa Rica’s main international airport.
 There are two alternative routes to the region from the capital, skirting Braulio Carrillo National Park to the west and east.
 The western route follows the paved Highway 4 from Santa Clara, while the older eastern route winds through the Heredia countryside.
 Buses ply the newer and faster route, while private taxis and rental vehicles are alternative options for getting here.

-A major reason for visiting Sarapiqui is the river that gives the region its name.
-The Sarapiqui river boasts class III and IV rapids that are guaranteed to get any adrenaline junkie’s blood pumping.
+While on a tour in Costa Rica, kids and adults alike can enjoy a rafting tour down the Sarapiqui river.
+The river boasts class III and IV rapids that are guaranteed to get any adrenaline junkie’s blood pumping.
 But don’t let the names of rapids like ‘The Terminator’ and ‘Confusion’ put you off.
 Rafting in Sarapiqui is also suitable for beginners setting foot on a raft for the first time.
 The highlight of white water rafting in Sarapiqui while on a tour is a 12 km stretch of the river which hosts more than 40 individual rapids, all within the setting of lush untouched rainforest.
 On quieter stretches, you’ll also be able to jump out of the raft and swim in the river’s natural pools.

 Enjoy rafting, ziplining and plantation tour on a Costa Rican Adventure.